 3. Input Sequences

 As the name suggested, input sequences are the source sequences of the parts in your assembled constructs.
 They are present in the “DNA Sequences” library.

 4. Input Parts

-The section tells you what you need to go out and order from your favorite synthesis provider.
-You have the options to either save it to the oligos library or export as a CSV file.
-You should be able to view the sequence of each oligo from the Oligos library.
+The section tells you what you need to go out and order oligos from your favorite synthesis provider.
+You have the option to either save the list to the oligo library or export it as a CSV file.
+You should be able to view the sequence of each oligo from the Oligo library.
 TeselaGen will be providing direct links to these providers to make ordering easy (this feature is currently available only in our Build module).

 This section lists the fragments to be put together in the final assembly reactions to give the desired constructs.
-The parts of each fragment can be viewed from the last section - Combination of Assembly Pieces
+The parts of each fragment can be viewed from the last section - Assemblies

 This section lists what goes where to make up the final DNA library.
 In a lab setting, this list gets translated into a worklist for the robots by the TeselaGen BUILD module.
 Must keep the robots happy.